 Imaishi Hiroyuki, 2019; UK Blu-ray and DVD

 Studio Trigger has rocketed to stardom over the past decade, drawing acclaim for its distinctive visual style and exuberant over-the-top narratives that prioritise emotion over plot logic.
 Promare is the jewel in the studio’s crown.
 Its story about oppressed pyrokinetic mutants touches on systemic oppression and the complicity therein as well as climate change, but the real heart of the story is the queer-coded connection between rebel leader Lio Fotia and naive, forthright Galo Thymos.
-The film, bathed in breathtaking neon colors and showcasing some of the most cutting-edge CG artistry in the industry, captures the best of what Trigger can do while avoiding its notable pitfalls – namely, a shoddy record with female characters.
-The conspiracy ultimately matters far less than the passionpowered giant robots, but it’s an unforgettable ride.
+The film, bathed in breathtaking neon colours and showcasing some of the most cutting-edge CG artistry in the industry, captures the best of what Trigger can do while avoiding its notable pitfalls – namely, a shoddy record with female characters.
+The conspiracy ultimately matters far less than the passion-powered giant robots, but it’s an unforgettable ride.

 — Vrai Kaiser